seemajune/js-basics-readme-v-000/README.md

 JavaScript has a small set of primitive data types:
   1. Number
-    - examples include: 1, 3.14, 0.13, 100, ...
+    - Examples include: 1, 3.14, 0.13, 100, ...
+    - The largest number in JavaScript is 9007199254740992.
+Similarly, the smallest number is -9007199254740992 (see [here](http://stackoverflow.com/a/307200/2890716) for more info.

   2. String
-    - examples include:  "a", "World Wide Web"
+    - Examples include:  "a", "World Wide Web"

   3. Boolean
-    - true, false
+    - Only two examples: true and false

   4. Undefined
-    - refers to an absent or unknown value
+    - Refers to an absent or unknown value

   5. Null
-    - this is a special keyword that means one of two things: no value or empty.
-The difference from undefined is that when a variable is null, it is still defined
+    - This is a special keyword that means one of two things: no value or empty.
+The difference from undefined is that when a variable is null, it is still defined.

 ## Truthy and Falsely Things